-The 51st New York Film Festival is now accepting submissions.
+The 51st New York Film Festival is no longer accepting submissions.

 May 27: Early Bird Deadline